Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#739](https://github.com/Icinga/icinga-powershell-framework/pull/739) Adds support to check the encoding of files to ensure we can properly load them and throw errors for unsupported encoding
 * [#740](https://github.com/Icinga/icinga-powershell-framework/pull/740) Adds new command `Invoke-IcingaForWindowsRESTApi` for easier API communication
 * [#742](https://github.com/Icinga/icinga-powershell-framework/pull/742) Adds support for the CPU provider to limit the CPU usage to 100% for each thread
+* [#750](https://github.com/Icinga/icinga-powershell-framework/pull/750) Reworks the internal handling on how plugin thresholds are evaluated and the internal checker core, including on how performance metrics are generated

 ## 1.12.3 (2024-04-24)